The Role of Video Data Analytics in Transportation

 Station Traffic Flow

 Managing traffic flow within transit hubs can help prevent overcrowding and other safety concerns.
-Improving traffic flow helps passengers get to their destinations on time, delivering a good experience.
+Improving traffic flow helps passengers reach their destinations on time, delivering a good experience.

-By tracking across cameras within the system, officials can monitor and quickly respond to changes in passenger and traffic flow throughout the building.
+By tracking across cameras within the system, officials can monitor and quickly respond to passenger and traffic flow changes throughout the building.
 They can also use video analytics systems to create intelligent visualizations of traffic data, such as heatmaps and charts, which they can access through user-friendly dashboards.

 These visualizations provide officials with helpful information they can use to improve traffic flow, such as:

-- Which routes are most and least popular.
+• Which routes are the most and least popular.

 With this information, managers can adjust staffing and route schedules to match demand and create increased business value.